How To Trim Your Dog’s Nails – Here’s Our Comprehensive Guide

 When your dog is fully worn out, you should find they have less anxiety when you trim their nails, but if it’s still a difficult task, then it’s worth taking them to professional dog groomer or vet who’s likely to have a great deal of experience when it comes to fearful pets, so they’ll be able to get the job done safely with a minimum of stress for your dog.

 You can also help your dog to overcome their fear by gradually exposing them to having their feet touched.
 For example, if they will learn to accept your finger touching the end of each toenail with your own finger, then they may learn to be more relaxed with having other objects closer to the nail as well, such as clippers.

 If your dog becomes stressed simply by you holding their paw, then it’s well worth teaching them just to accept your hand on their paws and touching their nails at first, rather than trying to rush the process and trimming the nails when they are in a highly stressed state (which can obviously increase the risk of mistakes).

 If you have a dog who’s happy to let you trim a few nails at a time but then eventually grows restless and agitated, then there’s no harm in canceling the session for now and picking it up again a few days later and finishing the rest off.

 Another alternative is to use a dog nail grinder, so you can just gradually wear down your dog’s nails to keep them in shape.
-In fact, some owners find this to be a less stressful way alleviate their anxiety about trimming the quick, and some dogs may prefer this technique to the usual guillotine style clipper as well.
+In fact, some owners find this to be a less stressful way to alleviate their anxiety about trimming the quick, and some dogs may prefer this technique to the usual guillotine-style clipper as well.

 What Should I Do If I Can’t Trim My Dog’s Nails?